-If you like chickpeas as much as I do, you absolutely must try hummus, a completely vegetarian sauce, with a more or less dense consistency, spicy, with a unique fragrance and flavor, fabulous, delicious, excellent.
+If you, like me, love chickpeas, you absolutely must try hummus, a completely vegetarian sauce with a more or less dense consistency, spicy, with a unique scent and flavor, fabulous, delightful, delicious.
 Am I exaggerating?
-Maybe, but it’s truly exquisite whether eaten on its own or paired with pasta, rice, meat, fish, cheese, and fried foods (instead of mayonnaise or ketchup).
-It’s prepared quite quickly if you already have the chickpeas and tahini ready (besides chickpeas, it’s the other essential ingredient for making hummus and can also be homemade easily and quickly).
-Chickpea hummus can be prepared in all seasons; it’s very versatile and does not contain gluten, lactose, milk proteins, or eggs.
-This is hummus as we like it.
+Maybe, but it is truly exquisite whether eaten on its own or paired with pasta, rice, meats, fish, cheese, and fried foods (instead of mayonnaise or ketchup).
+It is prepared rather quickly if you already have the chickpeas and tahini ready (besides chickpeas, it’s the other fundamental ingredient for making hummus and can also be made at home simply and quickly).
+Chickpea hummus can be prepared in all seasons; it is very versatile, does not contain gluten or lactose, milk proteins, or eggs.
+This is the hummus as we like it.

 Bon appetit